splenwilz/fastapi_auth_starter/README.md

 - The application uses `asyncpg` for async operations, but Alembic uses `psycopg2` for migrations (sync driver)
 - All sensitive configuration should be in `.env` file, not hardcoded

-### 3. Initialize Database
+### 3. Set Up Database

+You can use PostgreSQL from any source - local, cloud providers (AWS RDS, Neon, Supabase, etc.), or managed services.

+**Option A: Local PostgreSQL**

-First, ensure PostgreSQL is running and create the database:
+If using a local PostgreSQL instance, create the database:

 ```bash
 createdb fastapi_auth